Oceane237/PP6/README.md

    * Any editor or OS-specific files
      Commit this `.gitignore` file.
      **Explain:** Why should compiled artifacts and binaries not be committed to a Git repository?
+  <summary> They are larger than the source code
+  wihth binaries, Git can not show meaningful diffs or merge changes but juat entire binary blobs.</summary>

 2. In `./solutions/`, create a file named `print.s` using the template below.
 3. Define a message in the `.data` section (e.g., `msg: .ascii "Hello from GAS!\n"`, `len = . - msg`).
 4. In the `.text` section’s `_start` symbol, invoke `sys_write` (syscall 4) and then `sys_exit` (syscall 1) via `int $0x80`.